 POLICY NUMBER: 2025

-2025.1 This policy shall apply to salaried and hourly employees including the General Manager, Board Secretary, Treasurer, Office Assistant and Fire Department Administrator.
+2025.1 This policy shall apply to probationary and regular employees in all classifications.

 2025.2 Sick leave is defined as absence from work due to illness, non-industrial injury or quarantine due to exposure to a contagious disease.
 In addition, dentist and doctor appointments and prescribed sickness prevention measures shall be subject to sick leave provided prior notice is given to the General Manager.
-2025.3 Employees shall be granted twenty four (24) hours of sick leave at the beginning of each calendar year.
+2025.3 Employees shall be granted forty (40) hours of sick leave at the beginning of each calendar year.